EQUAL EMPLOYMENT OPPORTUNITY POLICY

 Mortenson will actively seek to increase the opportunities for and the utilization of minority-owned and female-owned business enterprises and business enterprises owned by the disabled in its procurement of goods and services.

-As Mortenson’s President and CEO, I support our company’s affirmative action program.
+As Mortenson’s CEO, I support our company’s affirmative action program.

 Daniel L. Johnson